Klaverjas: Scoring

-Any 4 consecutive cards on the deck, 50pts (idem, eg. A,K,Q of trump makes 40pts.)
+Any 4 consecutive cards on the deck, 50pts (idem, e.g. A,K,Q of trump makes 40pts.)

 There is a reward of 100 points if the other team doesn't get any tricks.
 This is called a march ("pit").

 At the end of each round, all points are tallied (card values and the last trick plus roem).
 It is up to the team of players who made the deal to win more points than the opposing team.
 If they obtain half of the points or less, then all points go to the opposing team (162 plus all the roem).
 This is called "nat".

 Normally the game is played over 16 rounds.
 At the end of the game, all points are summed up and the team who has the most points overall wins the game.

 Variants

 There are a wide number of variants of the game, with different names and spellings.
 The South African version of the game is known as Klawerjas.